eficode-academy/kubernetes-katas/services.md

 Delete the pods and services with `kubectl delete pod frontend backend` and `kubectl delete service frontend backend` commands.

 You have succesfully tested connectivity between frontend and backend pods using services.

+### Extra: Filter on the basis of labels

+To filter the output of kubectl get pods based on a label, you can use the --selector flag followed by the label key and value.
+For example, to filter the pods based on a label with the key foo and the value bar, you would run the following command:

+`kubectl get pods --selector=foo=bar`

+This will return a list of all the pods that have a label with the key foo and the value bar.

+You can use the != operator to specify that you want to exclude resources with a particular label value.
+For example, to filter the pods based on a label with the key foo but exclude those with the value bar, you would run the following command:

+`kubectl get pods --selector=foo!=bar`

+Try to apply the application again and write four commands that does the following:

+* List only the pods with the label app=frontend
+* List only the pods with the label app=backend
+* List only the pods where label app is not frontend
+* List only the pods where label app is not backend

+The documentation on this can be found here: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

+Remember to clean up after you are done.